 How many miles should a 2019 Ford Explorer last?

-To maximize the lifespan of your 2019 Ford Explorer, consider the following tips:
+To maximize the lifespan of a 2019 Ford Explorer, owners should adhere to the following maintenance guidelines:

 What is considered high mileage for a Ford Explorer?